 If you are transitioning an older student, you may find that you need to do something similar.
 Children who started with a Charlotte Mason approach at six have had a lot of time to build their attention span, but the transitioning student may require different care.

 The nice part about homeschooling is that we can customize in this way.
 Charlotte Mason’s time tables were for schools and having a standardized schedule is the best way to run a school.
-But if you have an individual student that is struggling in your homeschool, you can make adjustments to help him along the way.
+But if you have an individual student that is struggling in your homeschool, you can make adjustments to help individual students along the way.

 Get the (almost) weekly digest!